zbyju/obsidian/1. Fleeting notes/PDB/What statistics does SQL database use.md

 	- Typically (50-150)
 - Number of Leaves
 - Clustering Factor
-	- Measures how the order of the idnexe
+	- Measures how the order of the index correlates with the order of the table data.
+	- Low clustering index =
 - Average Key Length
 - Distinct Keys
 - Index Density